sanger/traction-service/documentation/volume-tracking/docs/setting-up.md

     The first command sets up the infrastructure and the second pushes the schemas in the `schemas` directory to the local RedPanda instance hosted at `http://localhost:8081`.

-3. Set up the queues with the following command.
+3. Set up the queueing infrastructure with the following command.

     ```bash
     python setup_dev_rabbit.py